nordeck/matrix-neoboard/docs/model/matrix-rtc-events.md

 Having the option to use MatrixRTC as an alternative to WebRTC introduces some
 changes:

-We replace the `net.nordeck.whiteboard` state event with the MatrixRTC `m.rtc.slot` state event (or the unstable `org.matrix.msc4143.rtc.slot`).
+We add the `m.rtc.slot` state event (or the unstable `org.matrix.msc4143.rtc.slot`).
+It is defined in MatrixRTC as applicaiton virtual location.

 We replace the `net.nordeck.whiteboard.sessions` state event with the MatrixRTC `m.rtc.member` membership **sticky** event (or the unstable `org.matrix.msc4143.rtc.member`).